yukiisen/svr/README.md

 # svr

 **`svr`** is a tiny, static HTTP server written in Rust.
 No dependencies, Everything is built from scratch..
+(So it sucks of course!)
 ## Features

-- Minimal and fast?
+- Minimal..
 - Low memory usage (Almost 3MB on VoidLinux)
 - Serves static files from any directory
 - Custom host and port